Transitime/core/transitimeApi/README.md

 This will produce a war file which can be deployed on Tomcat.

+You can configure the location of your transitimeconfig.xml file in web.xml

 This server talks to core using RMI calls to get the information to support the REST service calls.

 To access the service a key is required to be provided in the URL.
 This key is compared against a key in the database.
 You can use the CreateAPIKey application in transiTime to create a test/demo key.